 Views of the countryside are limitless from this 14th-century manor house hotel where mullioned windows and oak beams enhance the sitting room.
 T.S.
 Eliot, a guest in the 1930s, used to enjoy walking the 50 acres of grounds.
-The fixed-price menus at the restaurant include both traditional English and Mediterranean-inspired dishes such as seered rump of British beef with roasted cherry tomatoes and pepper sauce.
+The fixed-price menus at the restaurant include both traditional English and Mediterranean-inspired dishes such as English beef with cherry tomatoes and onion jam or hake in a herb crust.
 Most of the rooms, furnished in contemporary style, are outside of the main house.
 The hotel is 3 miles east of Chipping Campden.